 - 1. Deliberate and determine if the Respondent is responsible or not responsible for violating the policy(ies). - 2.
-If determined to be responsible, sanction accordingly. - 3.
+If determined to be responsible, consider any submitted impact/mitigation statements then sanction accordingly. - 3.
 Write a deliberation statement outlining your rationale for your decision(s).